-- “‘A Child of this Century’: Juvenilia in the Short Fiction of Eudora Welty and Elizabeth Bowen.”
-Paper presented at the meeting of the American Literature Association, Boston, 2007.
+- “‘A Child of this Century’: Juvenilia in the Short Fiction of Eudora Welty and Elizabeth Bowen,” American Literature Association, Boston, MA, 2007.

-- “Minor Literature Comes of Age: The Childhood State(s) in Lady Gregory’s Drama.”
-Paper presented at the meeting of the Modern Language Association, Philadelphia, 2006.
+- “Minor Literature Comes of Age: The Childhood State(s) in Lady Gregory’s Drama,” Modern Language Association, Philadelphia, PA, 2006.

-- “‘More than the ear could bear to hear’: Initiations and Hybridity in the Fiction of Eudora Welty and Elizabeth Bowen.”
-Paper presented at the meeting of the Modern Language Association, Philadelphia, 2004.
+- “‘More than the ear could bear to hear’: Initiations and Hybridity in the Fiction of Eudora Welty and Elizabeth Bowen,” Modern Language Association, Philadelphia, PA, 2004.

-- “The Boyhood of a Nation: Cú Chulainn’s Coming of Age in the Works of Yeats, Gregory, O’Grady, and Synge.”
-Paper presented at the Celtic Studies Conference of the University of California.
-Los Angeles, 2002.
+- “The Boyhood of a Nation: Cú Chulainn’s Coming of Age in the Works of Yeats, Gregory, O’Grady, and Synge,” Celtic Studies Conference of the University of California.
+UCLA, 2002.

-- “From Text to Tableau: Images of Ekphrastic Enchantment in Mrs. Dalloway and To the Lighthouse.”
-Paper presented at the Humanities Graduate Symposium, UCLA, 2000.
+- “From Text to Tableau: Images of Ekphrastic Enchantment in Mrs. Dalloway and To the Lighthouse,” Humanities Graduate Symposium, UCLA, 2000.

 FELLOWSHIPS AND AWARDS